dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/administration.rst

 holding administrative permission information.
 Querying is strait forward by using the *knora-base:forProject* and *knora-base:forGroup* properties as the compound key.

-**Default Object Access Permission Instances**: For each group inside the project, there can be **zero** or **n** instances holding default object access permission informations.
-Querying is a bit more involved, and is done by using the *knora-base:forProject* and *knora-base:forGroup* properties, and additionally the *knora-base:forResourceClass* and *forProperty* properties as part of the compound key.
+**Default Object Access Permission Instances**: For each group, resource class, or property inside the project, there can be **zero** or **one** instances holding default object access permission informations.
+Querying is strait forward by using the *knora-base:forProject* and either *knora-base:forGroup*, *knora-base:forResourceClass*, or *knora-base:forProperty* properties as part of the compound key.

 Example Data stored in the permissions graph